A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Methods

 To quantify how well individual \texttt{MESA} evolutionary models reproduce the observed properties, we define a scalar goodness-of-fit metric: $\varepsilon$.
 This measures the distance between the model predictions and the observational constraints in the three-dimensional parameter space of the effective temperature, luminosity, and radius.
-This metric is computed only for those model points that were identified as matching with the observations according to the procedure described in Section\,\ref{sec:match_mesa_ages}. $\varepsilon$ reads as
+This metric was only computed for model points that were identified as matching with the observations according to the procedure described in Section\,\ref{sec:match_mesa_ages}. $\varepsilon$ reads as

 where $\Delta \log T_{\mathrm{eff}}$, $\Delta \log L$, and $\Delta R$ are the differences between the calculated model parameters and the observed quantities, and $\sigma_{\log T}$, $\sigma_{\log L}$, and $\sigma_R$ are the corresponding observational uncertainties.